juju-solutions/bundle-swarm-consul/README.md

 The following issues still need to be resolved with this solution and are being worked on:

-- Killing the the swam master will result in TLS breaking
+- Killing the the swam master will result in loss of cluster PKI.
 - Consul nodes are not using TLS yet.
 - No easy way to find where the docker containers got deployed without sshing into each swarm node.
 - Add status to show which consul node is leader, and who are followers, just like swarm.